ABOUT JETAA OCEANIA

 When the first JETs returned home, they began to almost immediately self-organise into groups to maintain contact.
 Recognising the potential of this alumni community, the JET Alumni Association was formally established in 1989, with 37 chapters recognised worldwide.
 Of this, Oceania consisted of Australia’s Sydney (NSW), Melbourne (VIC), Adelaide (SA), Perth (WA), Darwin (NT), Brisbane (QLD); New Zealand had Auckland, Christchurch and Wellington.

 Canberra was created in 1991, while NT was soon merged with WA.
 The Hobart subchapter (TAS) was first recorded in 1999.
 SA ceased to be a full chapter in 2007 and came under VIC as a subchapter.
-In New Zealand, the subchapter of Dunedin (part of Christchurch, South Island), was created in 2009.
+In New Zealand, the subchapter of Dunedin (part of Christchurch, South Island), was created in 2009, but became dormant in 2019.

 More information on the background of JETAA can be seen on the JETAAI website.